Nvreformat/ese-pedidos/README.md

 ### Chat
 When you make an order, a chat between the client and the restaurant is created.
 This chat is specific to the order.\
 This is useful when a restaurant can't deliver an order on time.
-This way, they can tell the client via chat how long they have to wait for their order.
-Sometimes they may be missing a specific ingredient for the food, in which case they can tell the client if they want to continue the order or cancel ir altogether.
+This way, they can tell the client how long they have to wait for their order.\
+Another use case is that sometimes they may be missing a specific ingredient for the food, in which case they can tell the client if they want to continue the order or cancel it altogether.

 ### Restaurant Fees
 My idea for monetizing this project was to charge restaurants a small fee (say 5%) on every order.
-At the end of every month I would go personally to each restaurant to collect the fees that were charged.
+At the end of every month I would go personally to each restaurant to collect the fees that were charged.\
-Every restaurant has a statistics page where they can see how many in fees they have to pay and have a record of all the orders they had, allowing them to check their balances.
+Every restaurant has a stats page where they can see how much fees they have to pay.
+They also have a record of all the orders they had, allowing them to check their balances.

 # Frameworks Used